rjanixz/sa-microservicios-esb/commons/readme.md

 # ESB

-first compile
+To compile compile

-`mvn clean package`
+`mvn clean compile package`

-then execute

-`java -jar target/esb-0.0.1-SNAPSHOT.jar`

-got to `htt://localhost:8983/api/services` to list all the services
+`mvn install`

+This module provides commons classes for the ESB and micro-services.